panther-labs/panther-analysis/README.md

 [INFO]: /Users/user_name/panther-cli/tmp/panther-policies-2019-01-01T16-00-00.zip
 ```

-Upload packages to Panther directly:
+Upload packages to Panther directly.
+Note, this expects your environment to be setup the same way as if you were using the AWS CLI, see the setup instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
+We also recommend using a credentials manager such as [aws-vault](https://github.com/99designs/aws-vault).

 ```bash
 $ panther-cli upload --policies tests/fixtures/valid_policies/ --output-path tmp